AmantleT/WMD25-345_Website_Specification/README.md

-# WMD-Assignment
+# String Instruments
-This website is about string instruments that was developed using the following technologies HTML 5
+This website is about string instruments, that was developed using the following technologies HTML 5
 CSS3
 JavaScript